780nm/DrawSynth/README.md

 # Draw-Synth

-A final project for CPSC 210, an introductory course is object oriented software design I took at UBC.
+A final project for CPSC 210, an introductory course in object oriented software design I took at UBC.
 While the process was extremely instructive, the outcome is quite crude thanks to time pressure.
 What follows is the writeup I completed as part of the project;
 the section regarding my analysis of the completed work and options for future development may be of particular interest.